 Organizational Ingredient #4: Choosing one person to pull all the pieces together (3 of 4)

-Pro.
-Project
+Pro oject

-Per: erson responsible for pulling all the group pieces together
+a.
+Person to pull all the pieces together for the overall project

-c.
+d.
 People-oriented pieces of the project

+·

 Organizational Ingredient #4: Choosing one person to pull all the pieces together (4 of 4)